1597028/rlp_farmerdrone/README.md

 <img src="resources/hardware-farmerdrone.png" width="500" alt="Hardware table"/>

 # Software Architecture <a name="4"></a>
-In order to develop the software part of Matt-Omato, we have divided the development into two parts.
+In order to develop the software part of Farmer Drone, we have divided the development into two parts.

 In the diagram below you can see there are 4 main modules:
 - Irrigation Module: Using the information received from the module that processes the information on the state of the land, it will decide whether to activate the irrigation, in case the land is not wet enough, or deactivate them in the event that the land is receiving too much water.
 The order will be sent to the risks by means of a signal (a priori by radio).